tim-speed/flexdiffuse/README.md

 - **Threshold** - This increases or decreases the similarity of associated features above or below a relative threshold defined by similarity.. average similarity ( across all features ) by default.

+### "Help, my image looks like garbage"

+Could be that CLIP doesn't have a good interpretation of it or that it doesn't align well with the prompt at all.
+You can set **Threshold** and **Clustered** guidance to 0.0-0.1 and try to increment from there, but if there's no alignment then it's probably not a good fit at all.. **Linear** Style guidance should be fine to use though in these cases, though you may still get mixed results, they wont be as bad as with the other options.

+In general I've found these methods work well to transfer styles from portraits ( photos, or artificial ) and more abstract / background scenes.
+CLIP alone does not have a great understanding of the physical world, so you wont be able to transfer actions or scene composition.

 ## Abstract